How to Update WordPress Manually: A Step-by-Step Guide

 Navigate to public_html folder

 Next, locate the wp-includes and wp-admin folders and delete them.
-Don’t delete the wp-content to your exisiting WordPress core files.
+Don’t delete the wp-content from your existing WordPress core files.

 Delete wp-admin folder